-Revenues are derived from providing services through our Internet-based learning products, provision of survey and research services, maintenance and support of our installed learning management products, courseware subscriptions, live event development, content maintenance and development and other education and training services.
+Revenues are derived from providing services through our Internet-based learning products, provision of survey and research services, courseware subscriptions, professional services, content maintenance, live event development, custom development and other education and training services.

-We recognize revenue in accordance with American Institute of Certified Public Accountants (AICPA) Statement of Position (SOP) 97-2, "Software Revenue Recognition," SEC Staff Accounting Bulletin No. 104, "Revenue Recognition," Emerging Issues Task Force (EITF) Issue No. 99-19 "Reporting Revenue Gross Versus Net," EITF Issue No. 00-3 "Application of AICPA Statement of Position 97-2, Software Revenue Recognition, to Arrangements that Include the Right to Use Software Stored on Another Entity's Hardware," EITF Issue No. 00-21 "Revenue Arrangements with Multiple Deliverables" and other authoritative guidance.
+We recognize revenue in accordance with American Institute of Certified Public Accountants (AICPA) Statement of Position (SOP) 97-2, "Software Revenue Recognition," Securities and Exchange Commission (SEC) Staff Accounting Bulletin No. 104, "Revenue Recognition," Emerging Issues Task Force (EITF) Issue No. 99-19 "Reporting Revenue Gross Versus Net," EITF Issue No. 00-3 "Application of AICPA Statement of Position 97-2, Software Revenue Recognition, to Arrangements that Include the Right to Use Software Stored on Another Entity's Hardware," EITF Issue No. 00-21 "Revenue Arrangements with Multiple Deliverables" and other authoritative guidance.
 This guidance provides that revenue recognized from software and other arrangements is to be allocated to each element of the arrangement based on the relative fair values of the elements.
-While elements include software products and post contract customer support, fair value of each element is based on objective evidence specific to the vendor.
+While elements include software products and post contract customer support, the fair value of each element is based on objective evidence specific to the vendor.
 If fair value cannot be determined for each element of the arrangement, all revenue from the arrangement is deferred until fair value can be determined or until all elements of the arrangement are delivered and customer acceptance has occurred.
 Sales of our Internet-based learning products include customer support, implementation services, and training; therefore all revenues are deferred until the Internet-based learning product is implemented, at which time revenues are recognized ratably over the subscription service period.
 In the event that circumstances occur, which give rise to uncertainty regarding the collectibility of contracted amounts, revenue recognition is suspended until such uncertainty is resolved.
 Fees for these services are billed on either a monthly, quarterly, or annual basis.

 Revenues derived from the delivery of services through our Internet-based learning products and courseware subscriptions are recognized ratably over the term of the subscription service agreement.
-Software support and maintenance revenues associated with our installed learning management products are recognized ratably over the term of the related agreement, generally one year.
 Other training revenues are generally recognized upon the completion of training.